 In 1988, federal government passed amendments to the

-Indian Act allowing First Nations to tax real property on reserve lands.
+Indian Act allowing Indigenous communities to tax real property on reserve lands.
 In 2006, the federal government enacted the

-First Nations Fiscal Management Act (“FMA”) which also authorizes First Nations to carry out independent assessment and taxation on reserve lands.
-Some First Nations will continue to assess and tax pursuant to their powers under the
+First Nations Fiscal Management Act (“FMA”) which also authorizes Indigenous communities to carry out independent assessment and taxation on reserve lands.
+Some Indigenous communities will continue to assess and tax pursuant to their powers under the

 Indian Act, while others have opted into the